wp-plugins/memphis-documents-library/readme.txt

 '<meta http-equiv="X-UA-Compatible" content="IE=11; IE=10; IE=9; IE=8; IE=7; IE=EDGE" />'

 = Document Preview not displaying content =
-File preview - Bandwidth limit

-Error while viewing files in Memphis Documents Library – “You’ve reached the bandwidth limit for viewing or downloading files that aren’t in Google Docs format.
-Please try again later”.
+Error while viewing files in Memphis Documents Library – "You've reached the bandwidth limit for viewing or downloading files that aren't in Google Docs format.
+Please try again later".

 Memphis Documents Library uses Google Docs to display the files including PDF, DOC and XLS within the browser.
 If you are having trouble viewing files and you are logged into your Google account, it could be bandwidth limit on that account.
 There is no bandwidth limit in Memphis Documents Library and in most cases refreshing the page will display the file.